 Contact Dr. Steve Ledbetter by email at firstname.lastname@example.org or by phone at 770-467-4224.

 The Assistant County Manager reports to the County Manager and under limited supervision carries out the direction of the County Manager on a wide range of County administrative issues.
 The position provides general guidance and direction for the: Fire Department, Homeland Security, Animal Shelter, E-911 Communications, 800 MHz Communications, Correctional Institute and Code Enforcement and is responsible for the supervision of designated departments and assisting them in working toward achieving departmental objectives and the mission of Spalding County as a whole.

-Ms. Irizarry will work with the County Manager, Department Heads and employees of the County to plan, organize and implement programs on matters affecting assigned areas of responsibility; review results of major studies and coordinates the preparation of reports and recommendations.
+The Assistant County Manager will work with the County Manager, Department Heads and employees of the County to plan, organize and implement programs on matters affecting assigned areas of responsibility; review results of major studies and coordinate the preparation of reports and recommendations.
 Briefs the County Manager and presents programs for consideration to the Board of Commissioners and implements approved programs.
 She will conduct project and organizational studies that may require coordination with external organizations and agencies; organize, facilitate or participate with County departments and external organizations to identify needs, evaluate services and establish objectives.

 Information and Requests:

 A majority of the documents on this Website are in Adobe PDF format.
 Some forms are interactive, meaning that they can be completed online, then printed or emailed.
 However, in all cases, you must have the Adobe Acrobat Reader in order to view the documents properly.

 Once documents are completed they can be submitted in the following ways: